AdamTakvam/DrBash/README.md

 Q: You say Bash, but will these run under 'ksh', 'zsh', or 'fish'?

 A: Yes.
 The scripts in the .shd directories should run fine.
 They've had limited testing on zsh and they worked fine because the shebang line causes them to run under bash regardless of the shell used to invoke them.
 However, you could run into issues with sourcing the scripts in 'env/'.
+But if you meant whether the platform will work if sourced from a script running under some other shell, it certainly will not.